DiegoEliasCosta/spotjmhbugs/README.md

 ## Deployment to SpotBugs

-There are multiple ways of using performance-tests-checker in your environment.
+There are multiple ways of using SpotJMHBugs in your environment.
 For a detailed explanation, please refer to the [official FindBugs documentation](http://findbugs.sourceforge.net/AddingDetectors.txt).

 ### Adding to Eclipse Plugin ###